-When she isn’t working at LINK or playing lacrosse, Molly likes to spend time with family and friends, read and give back to the community.
-She has helped serve different organizations in the DC area such as SHARE, Cup of Joe, and St. Ann’s Infant and Maternity Home.
-In New York, her lacrosse team logged over 1,000 hours of community service this year and was recognized as the top team with the most service hours for NCAA Women’s Lacrosse.
+When she isn’t working at LINK, Molly likes to spend time with family and friends, read, and give back to the community.
+She has served different organizations in the DC area such as SHARE, Cup of Joe, and St. Ann’s Infant and Maternity Home.
+In New York, she volunteered with several organizations with her college, and received the Ms. Jasper award for being recognized as a leader in athletics, in the classroom, and in the community.

 Julian Flores has worked in numerous fields developing skills in human relations, complex problem solving, and public relations.
 Julian has volunteered with local organizations like S.H.A.R.E., St. Anne’s Infant and Maternity Home, and National Children’s Hospital.

 Julian participated in indoor lacrosse during summer 2016 and played with Team USA for the U-19 Team in the 2016 World Championships for indoor lacrosse.
 Julian began his college career at Miami University in Oxford, Ohio this past fall.
 During his freshman year, he participated in the Men’s Club Lacrosse Team and the Phi Gamma Delta social fraternity.

 His fraternity raised money for cancer foundations through numerous events during the year, including an increasingly successful event named Drop the Puck on Cancer.
 This coming fall, Julian will begin his major studies in Political Science and Communications.
 During his senior year in high school, Julian led the school community religiously and socially as student body president and as a peer minister.
 Julian also played four years of varsity lacrosse.

 Michelle Hansen is LINK’s Business Manager, ensuring the firm receives operations support, which enhances our mission-driven focus.